-We believe that urban greenness is essential for a community's quality of life.
-Places of greenness contribute to our personal, social, economic, cultural and spiritual well-being.
-They also connect us with the natural and cultural history of our region.
+We believe that urban greenness is essential for a community's quality of life, contributing to our personal, social, economic, cultural and spiritual well-being.
+It also connects us with the natural and cultural history of our region.

 The Greenspace Alliance...